python/cpython/Doc/library/decimal.rst

 various precisions.
 Is there a way to transform them to a single recognizable canonical value?

-A. The :meth:`~decimal.Decimal.normalize` method maps all equivalent values to a single
+A. The :meth:`~Decimal.normalize` method maps all equivalent values to a single
 representative:

    >>> values = map(Decimal, '200 200.000 2E2 .02E+4'.split())